Skip to main content

 CSSDirective

-A CSSDirective allows us to create dynamic CSS styles and behaviors.
-Instead of using static styles, you can programmatically control how the styles are applied to your component, making it powerful for things like animations, dynamic layouts, or user interactions.
+A CSSDirective enables you to create dynamic CSS styles and behaviours.
+Instead of using static styles, you can programmatically control how the styles are applied to your component.
+This is useful for things like animation, dynamic layouts, or user interactions.

 import { CSSDirective } from "@genesislcap/web-core";